Glitter Vipers

 Before I begin writing my review, I want to highlight that I have no intention of discussing the hate crime, suicide, or violence in this book.
 I only include the content warning because it’s listed on the back cover of the graphic novel, so I figured it’s important to mention.

-Additionally, I wish there was a listing of the character’s pronouns with the character art.
+Additionally, I wish there were a listing of the character’s pronouns with the character art.
 I can deduce which characters use which pronouns, but it’s not listed.
 For example, I believe Queenie is non-binary, so is it safe to assume they use they/them pronouns??
-There are images in the back of the graphic novel with the pre-sketches to the characters, and I think it would have been a nice touch to list their pronouns.
+There are images in the back of the graphic novel with the pre-sketches of the characters, and I think it would have been a nice touch to list their pronouns.

 4 thoughts on “Glitter Vipers